 Laboratory and field services

-We have equipment, laboratory capabilities and expertise unique within the Albury–Wodonga and Mildura regions, including:
+We have equipment, laboratory capabilities and expertise in the following fields and services:

 - Fieldwork expertise in ecosystem monitoring and sampling across a broad range of habitats and biota